nadder/rstex/rsmetafont_win/Readme.txt

-To create a plain base file make sure you have plain.mf nearby and run: rsMetaFont plain dump
+To create a plain base file make sure you have plain.mf nearby and run: rsMetaFont plain dump or even rsMetaFont plain input modes dump to include the printer modes.

 Now you can start rsMetaFont with rsMetaFont -base=plain and start with plain preloaded.